eth-sri/securify/README.md

 - docker run -v $(pwd):/project chainsecurity/securify
 ```

+This should allow Securify to run over Truffle project in which dependencies
+have already been installed (so run `npm install` before if need be).

 ### Output

 The output is a in JSON and gives the vulnerabilities found over the files